isleeponcouch/toblog/content/articles/2023-11-09-mapping-out-doctrine-association-mapping.md

 These were created with `symfony console doctrine:schema:update --dump-sql`

-So we've gone from our human readable schema definition, to entities we can use to interact with those data in the object world, back to actual DDL/SQL and we've got the foreign key on the Book table as expected by defining a `ManyToOne` association on Book.
+So we've gone from our human readable schema definition, to entities we can use to interact with those data in the object world, back to actual DDL/SQL.

 ## Ownership, inversedBy and mappedBy